nuxt-modules/i18n/docs/content/en/options-reference.md

 Internal suffix added to generated route names for default locale, if strategy is `prefix_and_default`.
 You shouldn't need to change this.

+## `skipSettingLocaleOnNavigate`

+- type: `boolean`
+- default: `false`

+If true, the locale will not be set when navigating to a new locale.
+This is useful if you want to wait for the page transition to end before setting the locale yourself using [`setPendingLocale`](./api#skipsettinglocaleonnavigate).
+See more information in [Wait for page transition](./lang-switcher#wait-for-page-transition).

 ## `routesNameSeparator`

 - type: `string`